tskit-dev/tstrait/docs/simulation.md

 ### Genotype Output

-Each {class}`.GenotypeResult` object also contains four [numpy.ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html#arrays-ndarray) of equal length (`num_causal`): the first three provide information on the causal allele, its random effect size and its allele frequency.
+Each {class}`.GenotypeResult` object also contains four [numpy.ndarray](https://numpy.org/doc/stable/reference/arrays.ndarray.html#arrays-ndarray) objects of equal length (`num_causal`): the first three provide information on the causal allele, its random effect size and its allele frequency.
 The fourth array keeps track of `site_id` of the causal alleles.

 ```{code-cell} ipython3